telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-editors.md

 ---
 title: Custom Cell Editors
 page_title: Custom Cell Editors | Kendo UI Spreadsheet
-description: "Learn how to define custom cell editors."
+description: "Define custom cell editors in a Kendo UI Spreadsheet widget."
 slug: custom_editors_spreadsheet_widget
 position: 3
 ---

 # Custom Cell Editors

-Custom editors are helpers that make it easier for users to enter a correct value.
-For instance, if a cell should contain a date, then it's nice to have some way to pick it from a calendar, rather than typing it.
-This can be achieved by applying data validation with the "Date" criteria, and selecting the "Display button to show calendar" checkbox.
-Another editor that is built-in is for "List" validation criteria -- it will display a popup with the allowed values.
+Custom editors are helpers that make it easier for the user to enter a correct value.
+For example, a custom editor allows the user to enter a date in a cell by picking it from a calendar, rather than typing it.
+This functionality is achieved by applying data validation with the `Date` criteria, and selecting the **Display button to show calendar** checkbox.
+Another built-in editor is for the `List` validation criterion&mdash;it displays a popup displaying the allowed values.

-To define custom editors, you can use `kendo.spreadsheet.registerEditor(name, editor)`.
-The `name` is an ID of your choice, that you will later use to select this particular editor on a `Range`.
+To define custom editors, use `kendo.spreadsheet.registerEditor(name, editor)`.
+The `name` is an ID of your choice, which you will later use to select this particular editor on a `Range`.
 The `editor` can be an object or a function.
-As an object, it currently should have an `edit` method, and an `icon` property:
+As an object, it should currently have an `edit` method, and an `icon` property, as explained below.

-- `edit(options)` -- will be invoked with the following options:
+The `edit(options)` method is invoked with the following options:

-  - `range` -- the currently selected cell as a `Range` object
+* `range`&mdash;The cell that is currently selected as a `Range` object.

-  - `rect` -- the rectangle with the position of the selected cell on screen.
-    It has `top`, `left`, `width`, `height`, `right` and `bottom` properties.
-    You can use this if you need to position the editor near the cell, for example.
+* `rect`&mdash;The rectangle with the position of the selected cell on the screen.
+It has `top`, `left`, `width`, `height`, `right`, and `bottom` properties.
+Use this option to position the editor near the cell, for example.

-  - `callback` -- a function which your editor should call when a value is selected.
-It receives the `value` and an optional second argument `parse`: when `parse` is `true`, the `value` should be a string and it will be parsed as if inputted by the end user through the inline editor.
-    You can use this to e.g. return a formula: `callback("=sum(a1:a5)", true)`.
+* `callback`&mdash;A function which your editor calls when a value is selected.
+It receives the `value` and an optional second argument `parse`.
+When `parse` is `true`, the `value` should be a string and it is then parsed as if inputted by the end user through the inline editor.
+Use this option to return a formula, for example&mdash;`callback("=sum(a1:a5)", true)`.

-- `icon` -- a string containing a CSS class name to be applied to the drop-down button.
+The `icon` property is a string which contains a CSS class name that is to be applied to the drop-down button.

-When `editor` is a function, it will be called the first time a cell having this editor is displayed.
-It should return an object as above (having `edit` method and `icon` property), and the result will be cached.
-We can use this trick to delay initialization of our editor until it's first needed.
+When the `editor` is a function, it is called the first time a cell, having this editor, is displayed.
+It returns an object as in the case above&mdash;having the `edit` method and the `icon` property, and the result is cached.
+Use this trick to delay the initialization of the editor until it is first needed.

-## Example: color picker

-Here is how we could write a color picker custom editor.
+The example below demonstrates how to set up a color-picking custom editor.

+###### Example

     kendo.spreadsheet.registerEditor("color", function(){
         var context, dlg, model;

-        // We further delay initialization of our UI until the `edit` method is
+        // Further delay the initialization of the UI until the `edit` method is
-        // actually called, so here just return the object with the required API
+        // actually called, so here just return the object with the required API.

         return {
             edit: function(options) {